nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Hybridized:** Pertaining to something that has been combined from two different sources, especially in a biological and mechanical context.

-### Expanded Definition and Usage\nBiohybrids are at the forefront of innovations that seek to bridge the gap between artificial and biological systems, particularly in the fields of robotics and medical technology.
+### Expanded Definition and Usage:
+Biohybrids are at the forefront of innovations that seek to bridge the gap between artificial and biological systems, particularly in the fields of robotics and medical technology.
 In robotics, biohybrid robots use muscle cells or other tissues to create movements that are more fluid and adaptive than purely mechanical systems.
 In medicine, biohybrid devices can support natural healing processes by incorporating living cells that react to bodily functions, ultimately aiming for higher compatibility and functionality in treatments.
 The versatility and adaptability of biohybrids make them a valuable asset in addressing complex challenges in both technology and health care.